Using an External Solver and Accessing the Solution¶

 const auto primal_values = save_primal(original_model, higher_dimensional_model);

-This code will return an object of the class Solution::Primal storing the results of corresponding calls to get_var_primal
+This code will return an object of the class Point storing the results of corresponding calls to get_var_primal

 methods on the higher dimensional model